axelarciniega/fs-journal/notes/myOwnNotes.md

 Props: {id: {type: String, required: true} showButton }

 4. put the modalWrapper in the navBar
-    Use template # to brin them in
+    Use template # to bring them in

 5. Created an albumForm component